amckennafoster/figshare-api-workshop.github.io/docs/workshop/sandbox-instructions.md

 ![Image of the Global University Sandbox](../assets/global-applications.jpg)

- Scroll to the bottom of the Applications screen and click the 'Create Personal Toekn' button.
-Put your name for the description- we will delete all these tokens after the workshop.
-Then copy the resulting string to a text document on your computer.
+ Scroll to the bottom of the Applications screen and click the 'Create Personal Token' button.
+Put your name for the description- we will delete all these tokens after the workshop. **Then copy the resulting string to a text document on your computer**.
+You'll need it later.

  ![Image of the Global University Sandbox](../assets/global-token.jpg)